Our Narrowboat Adventure On The Thames Ring

-Into the country: In 1086, Thrupp was such a small settlement that The Domesday Book did not record it as having any tenants.
+Into the country; we’ve left London, Oxford, and the Thames behind in our long, narrow boat.
+We wake up in a tiny village.
+In 1086, Thrupp was such a small settlement that The Domesday Book did not record it as having any tenants.
 It’s still pretty tiny, today.
-There is an early 17th century Manor House surrounded by a wall.
+There is an early 17th-century Manor House surrounded by a wall.
 Next to it is a little row of joined cottages with fanciful names.
 We admired Fig Cottage with its fig tree encircling the door.

 The village and the handsome Boat Inn feature as locations for several of the Morse and Lewis mysteries.
 (In one TV episode, the canal even contained a headless and footless body.
 This led to trouser size being a significant piece of forensic evidence.
 Find the pants-find the killer!)

 We admired the fact that these buildings, constructed in very different time periods all blend together.
 They employ restrained architecture and of course the same pale stone.
 It’s a practical construction method, the buildings can morph from one use to another with little change.
 In the States, we knock down buildings 20 years old!